cilsat/scribe/doc/draft.md

 segment.

-The results of the baseline and proposed systems for the 90, 120, and 150 second speaker models is detailed in Table 3.
+The results of the baseline and proposed systems for the 90, 120, and 150 second speaker models is detailed in @Tbl:tbl3.

 Model Method      SER (%)
 ----  ---------   ------